AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/user-defined-information.md

    Once you obtain the corresponding information from the server, you can provide it to UIKit through `onValueSuccess`, enabling the UIKit to refresh and update the list.

-## Update cached UIKit information  // 这样可否，或者 Update cached information for UIKit
+## Update cached information for UIKit

 You can update the cached information using the `update` method provided by UIKit: